-Many organizations rely on a system of self-reporting when it comes to breaches.
+Many organisations rely on a system of self-reporting when it comes to breaches.
 However, if they have fostered a blame culture, many incidents may be going unreported.
 If someone sees a colleague fired or reprimanded for misdirecting an email – are they going to report the next incident where they may have been at fault?
 Or say nothing and hope no damage comes of it?

 It’s only human to make mistakes, and even a careful, considered worker can slip up on a particularly stressful day.
 It’s far better to create a culture where this person alerts their security team straight away, knowing they won’t get in trouble.
 Their first thought would be about preventing a data breach incident, rather than panicking about what will happen to them personally.

-The onus is on security leaders within organizations to create this atmosphere by giving people the right tools to do their jobs and prevent them from causing breaches.
+The onus is on security leaders within organisations to create this atmosphere by giving people the right tools to do their jobs and prevent them from causing breaches.
 It’s not in the best interest of a business or its employees to make it difficult or frightening to report a breach.